mjervis524/Fall2020-CEG3120/Projects/Project1/README.md

 5. Create a `-help` option
    * Help should detail what the script does

+### Extra Credit (10%)
+Impress me.
+Maybe scrape a daily message off a website for the `motd`.
+Maybe have your script so beautifully documented that angels cry.
+Maybe use `branching` instead of just commits.
+Regardless, it should be easy to find what you did that went the extra mile, maybe with a large comment block.

 ## Submission
 1. Add instructor to your repository
 2. Zip your repository and upload it to Pilot